Create a Record

 CodeDescription

 200The request has been completed successfully.
 The response of a successful method call contains the created record in JSON format in the response body.
-The response includes only the values of the fields of the created record that were specified during creation of the record or that were specified to be returned by using the parameters of the request.
+The response includes only the values of the fields of the created record that were specified during the creation of the record or that were specified to be returned by using the parameters of the request.

 400